uci-rendering/dtrt/README.md

 sudo make install -j
 ```

-3. To test if the compilation is successful, execute the example script:
+3. (Optional) To test if the compilation is successful, execute the example script:
 ```
 cd examples/glass_1
 python3 optimize.py